duna-oss/flystorage/packages/file-storage/README.md

 Flystorage is a file storage abstraction for NodeJS and TypeScript.
 It is an 80/20 solution that is built around a set of goals:

+- Provide a straight-forward API that is easy to use.
-- Application code should not be aware WHERE files are stored.
+- Allow application code to be unaware WHERE files are stored.
 - Pragmatically smooth over underlying storage differences.
-- Provide an async/await based API, promises all the way.
+- Expose an async/await based API, promises all the way.
-- Maximise cross-implementation portability.
 - Abstract over file permissions using "visibility".
+- Actually tested using real integrations, _mocks are not welcome_.
+- Stand on the shoulders of giants, use official vendor packages when possible.

 ### What is Flystorage NOT:
 Flystorage is meant to be used in cases for generic file storage use-cases.
 It's not an API for